 If you’re looking for a way to increase your muscle strength and endurance without having to do a rigorous workout, you should consider starting a consistent walking routine.
 When you walk, your whole body is in motion.
 It’s not just your legs doing the work–walking strengthens all your muscles, including your arms and abs.

 After you’ve gone on a walking tour, do you want to keep doing it every day?
 Well, I hope so.
 I do.
 If you don’t know already, you should share the benefits of walking and run with everyone.
 People don’t go for walks because they don’t feel like they should since it seems too simple, or they are not motivated enough to go for a run, but these are why walking can benefit people.

 Have you ever wondered what the health benefits of running are?
 Did you know that running can protect your brain from degeneration, increase your testosterone levels and grow new neurons in the hippocampus — an area of the brain associated with stress relief and improving mood?

 Running has become a big business in the health and fitness world.
-As I write this, there are thousands of news articles talking about how “running is my new drug,” men running shirtless to attract women, and the latest scientific research on how running can take years off our life.
+As I write this, thousands of news articles are talking about how “running is my new drug,” men running shirtless to attract women and the latest scientific research on how running can take years off our life.

 Running improves physical and mental health

 It’s a word that can send shivers down the spine of many people who don’t enjoy it.
 Running is an excellent way to improve your physical and mental health, but with the massive benefits reaped from just running 1-2 times a week for at least 30 minutes, how many excuses do you need to put on your trainers?